To see the relevant policies for safeguarding, please visit out 'policies' page. There is an internal link below.

 Safeguarding Leads/Deputy Leads

-At Kingshill, we have a Safeguarding Lead (Mr Wildig) and four Deputy Leads (Miss Fry, Mrs Milbourn, Mrs Palmen & Miss Turner) who lead on Child Protection issues within the establishment.
+At Kingshill, we have a Safeguarding Lead (Mr Plumb) and five Deputy Leads (Mrs Adamson, Mrs Milbourn, Mrs Palmen, Mrs Fishburn and Mrs Tomlinson) who lead on Child Protection issues within the establishment.
 They are clear about their role, have sufficient time and receive relevant support, and training, to undertake their roles, which includes close contact with outside agencies including social services, the Local Authority Designated Officer and relevant health care organisations.
-Mrs Adamson, our office manager, is also trained to the same level as our leads so can offer support and guidance where needed.

 All eligible staff and volunteers are required to undertake relevant safeguarding training and this is regularly reviewed to ensure it is up to date.
 A training database for all staff and volunteers is maintained, while training needs are reviewed as part of individual performance reviews and more broadly throughout the organisation by audit.